mathieulaiking/pretrain-med-data-qual/README.md

 Note : it requires to load the whole dataset in memory, so approximately 70GB of RAM is needed.

 ## Continual pretraining of the model

+To run pretraining, we adapted the HuggingFace Transformers `run_mlm.py` script , so that we can filter the dataset before training.
+We also removed the parts that requires internet communication so that it can run offline (for distributed running on a SLURM cluster for example).